dkrest1/flight-search-api/README.md

 ## Description

-A flight search API integrated with a third party API [SkyScanner] to retrieve flight information and display search results.
+A flight search API integrated with a third party API [Amadeus] to retrieve flight information and display search results.

 ## Technologies Used